nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-zapier.md

 Two Nuxeo triggers are available on the Zapier platform:

-- A generic trigger that allows you to select the notification you would like to subscribe to
+- A generic trigger that allows you to select the notification you would like to subscribe to.
-- A trigger that notify Zapier each time a document is created for given type(s)
+- A trigger that notifies Zapier each time a document is created for a given type(s).

 ![]({{file name='triggers.png'}} ?w=450,border=true)